Transracial Adoptive Parent Support Group

 Each month’s meeting will have a theme/topic that will guide the conversation.
 Following norms/”rules of engagement” and a brief overview of the theme/topic by the facilitator/s the floor will open for parents to ask questions, share their thoughts on the topic/theme, and/or offer any personal experiences that are coming up.

-o October: Revealing What’s Under the Mask? - Whether you participate in Halloween or not, October 31st has many children and the young at heart dressing up in costumes and wearing masks.
+o October: The Masks We See and Those We Don’t - Whether you participate in Halloween or not, October 31st has many children and the young at heart dressing up in costumes and wearing masks.
 Today, the pandemic has given many of us cause to wear masks to protect ourselves from the Covid-19.
 But what is behind the masks you don’t see?
 What do they reveal?

-o November: Nourishing and Sustaining Strong, Healthy Families - The month brings us one of the more complicated historical holidays (Thanksgiving) and for many in the US, one of the more family and food-centric.
+o November: Food and Family at the Table - The month brings us one of the more complicated historical holidays (Thanksgiving) and for many in the US, one of the more family and food-centric.
 Whether you are a family that marks Thanksgiving or chooses not to in a traditional way, this month we are thinking about the family table and what might be true when there are differences of race and culture with transracial adoption.
 November also brings National Adoption Awareness Month (NAAM) which can be challenging for some adopted persons.

 o December: Reflections, Evolving Traditions - The December holidays give us an opportunity to think about traditions tied to different cultures and religions.
 Regardless of what you and your family honor and celebrate, we can be inspired to take a closer look at what traditions mean to us and how we can expand our thinking and actions.